 Remember in Unix, execute means 'search a directory' when directories are transverses looking for a executable (aka rexx exec).
 So if the exec is not in a upper level directory the search stops at that level.

-Read really isn't needed, but we set it on so that the ls command (and ishell) can list the files - Technically 111 is all that is needed.
+Read access really isn't needed, but we set it to 755 so that the ls command (and ishell) can list the files, technically 111 is all that is needed.

 The solution is to go to BLQADMIN.html and click 'Test Web Server' (lower left).
 Near the top you will see: